-6.A. - Authority
+5.A.
+Authority

-6.A.1. - The Chief Justice of the Supreme Court is the executive head of the Judicial Department and the Administrative Authority of the Chief Judges, the State Court Administrator, the Supreme Court Clerk, and the Supreme Court Librarian.

-6.A.2. - The Chief Judge of the Court of Appeals shall be the Administrative Authority of the Court of Appeals.

-6.A.3. - The State Court Administrator shall be the Administrative Authority of the Office of the State Court Administrator.

-6.A.4. - The Chief Judge of each Judicial District shall be the Administrative Authority of all district and county courts within the judicial district, including the probation department within the district, except that the Chief Judge of the Second Judicial District shall have no authority over the Denver County Court; the presiding Judges of the Denver Probate and Juvenile Courts shall have the same authority of a Chief Judge for their respective courts, including the Denver Juvenile Probation Department.

-6.A.5. - Each Administrative Authority shall be responsible to the Chief Justice and the Supreme Court for all personnel matters for all employees within the jurisdiction.

-6.A.6. - The Administrative Authority may delegate responsibility for all personnel matters not otherwise prohibited by constitution, statute, Chief Justice Directive or these rules.
+- 5.A.1.
+The Chief Justice of the Supreme Court is the executive head of the Judicial Department and the Administrative Authority of the Chief Judges, the State Court Administrator, the Clerk of the Supreme Court, and the Supreme Court Librarian. - 5.A.2.
+The Chief Judge of the Court of Appeals shall be the Administrative Authority of the Court of Appeals. - 5.A.3.
+The State Court Administrator shall be the Administrative Authority of the Office of the State Court Administrator. - 5.A.4.
+The Chief Judge of each Judicial District shall be the Administrative Authority of all district and county courts within the judicial district, including the probation department within the district, except that the Chief Judge of the Second Judicial District shall have no authority over the Denver County Court; the presiding Judges of the Denver Probate and Juvenile Courts shall have the same authority of a Chief Judge for their respective courts, including Denver Juvenile Probation Department. - 5.A.5.
+Each Administrative Authority shall be responsible to the Chief Justice and the Supreme Court for all personnel matters for all employees within the jurisdiction. - 5.A.6.
+The Administrative Authority may delegate responsibility for all personnel matters not otherwise prohibited by constitution, statute, Chief Justice Directive or these rules.